-- 1. Clear Brushing Lacquers: Each manufacturer of clear brushing lacquers shall, on or before April 1 of each calendar year beginning in the year 2004, submit an annual report to the Executive Officer of the California Air Resources Board.
-The report shall specify the number of gallons of clear brushing lacquers sold in the State during the preceding calendar year, and shall describe the method used by the manufacturer to calculate State sales. - 2.
-Rust Preventive Coatings: Each manufacturer of rust preventive coatings shall, on or before April 1 of each calendar year beginning in the year 2004, submit an annual report to the Executive Officer of the California Air Resources Board.
+1. Clear Brushing Lacquers: Each manufacturer of clear brushing lacquers shall, on or before April 1 of each calendar year beginning in the year 2004, submit an annual report to the Executive Officer of the California Air Resources Board.
+The report shall specify the number of gallons of clear brushing lacquers sold in the State during the preceding calendar year, and shall describe the method used by the manufacturer to calculate State sales.

+- 2. Rust Preventive Coatings: Each manufacturer of rust preventive coatings shall, on or before April 1 of each calendar year beginning in the year 2004, submit an annual report to the Executive Officer of the California Air Resources Board.
 The report shall specify the number of gallons of rust preventive coatings sold in the State during the preceding calendar year, and shall describe the method used by the manufacturer to calculate State sales. - 3.
 Specialty Primers, Sealers, and Undercoaters: Each manufacturer of specialty primers, sealers, and undercoaters shall, on or before April 1 of each calendar year beginning in the year 2004, submit an annual report to the Executive Officer of the California Air Resources Board.
 The report shall specify the number of gallons of specialty primers, sealers, and undercoaters sold in the State during the preceding calendar year, and shall describe the method used by the manufacturer to calculate State sales. - 4.
 Toxic Exempt Compounds: For each architectural coating that contains perchloroethylene or methylene chloride, the manufacturer shall, on or before April 1 of each calendar year beginning with the year 2004, report to the Executive Officer of the California Air Resources Board the following information for products sold in the State during the preceding year: - a. the product brand name and a copy of the product label with legible usage instructions; - b. the product category listed in Table 1 to which the coating belongs; - c. the total sales in California during the calendar year to the nearest gallon; - d. the volume percent, to the nearest 0.10 percent, of perchloroethylene and methylene chloride in the coating. - 5.
 Recycled Coatings: Manufacturers of recycled coatings must submit a letter to the Executive Officer of the California Air Resources Board certifying their status as a Recycled Paint Manufacturer.
 The manufacturer shall, on or before April 1 of each calendar year beginning with the year 2004, submit an annual report to the Executive Officer of the California Air Resources Board.
 The report shall include, for all recycled coatings, the total number of gallons distributed in the State during the preceding year, and shall describe the method used by the manufacturer to calculate State distribution. - 6.
 Bituminous Coatings: Each manufacturer of bituminous roof coatings or bituminous roof primers shall, on or before April 1 of each calendar year beginning with the year 2004, submit an annual report to the Executive Officer of the California Air Resources Board.
-The report shall specify the number of gallons of bituminous roof coatings or bituminous roof primers sold in the State during the preceding calendar year, and shall describe the method used by the manufacturer to calculate State sales. - Sales Information: Each manufacturer subject to this rule shall designate a responsible official for purposes of compliance with this section.
-A responsible official from each manufacturer shall upon request of the Control Officer or the Executive Officer of the Air Resources Board, or his or her delegate, provide any certification or information necessary to disclose the distribution and sales of architectural coatings.
-The responsible official shall within 180 days provide information, including, but not limited to:
+The report shall specify the number of gallons of bituminous roof coatings or bituminous roof primers sold in the State during the preceding calendar year, and shall describe the method used by the manufacturer to calculate State sales. - Sales Data: A responsible official from each manufacturer shall upon request of the distribution and sales of architectural coatings.
+The responsible official shall within 180 days provide information, including, but not limited to: - a. the name and mailing address of the manufacturer; - b. the name, address and telephone number of a contact person;